 (If you would prefer to read this on the Exchange, please click HERE.)

 EA have openly admitted that Sims 2 has not been tested with Windows 7 and don’t appear to be in any hurry to try and rectify some of the problems users are facing.
-Initially there is installing, then running, updating, adding EP’s and adding CC, I’ve found all of these things to be huge issues.
+Initially there is installing, then running, updating, adding Expansion Packs (EP’s) and adding Custom Content (CC), I’ve found all of these things to be huge issues.

 First things first, install your base game, obviously this takes time so I would be downloading the patches for the base game and EP’s which you would like to install.
 That will save time in the long run.
 You need the patches so don’t go trying to cut corners and leave them out, download them if you want your game to run.